 Join the Syrian Refugee Connection, or email us at firstname.lastname@example.org for our to find out more about opportunities to connect with new arrivals to Phoenix.

-Through our Facebook group, Syrian Refugee Connection.
+Through our Facebook group, Syrian Connection PHX.